|Admin-user Licence||A User Licence to use the Web Editor and thereby change settings and Customer Details in the Application.|

 8.3.
 The Customer hereby grants Appical a licence to use, reproduce, change, distribute and represent (to the Customer and Users) the Customer Details, with the exception of employee details insofar as necessary for provision of the Services.

 9.1.
 The Customer must purchase User licences for the use of the Services.
 The User licences are subscription licences for which the Customer periodically owes subscription fees, as specified in the Order.

 9.2.
 One-off fees which have been agreed in an Order, will be invoiced and must be paid upon signing of the relevant Order, unless otherwise stipulated therein.
 The subscription fees for User licences must be paid every year in advance.
-The subscription fees will be invoiced for the first year on the date when Appical first makes the Application available to the Customer for operational use.
+The subscription fees of the first year licence will be

 9.3.
 If not all Customer Details are included in the Application at the time that the Application is made available to the Customer for the first time for operational use, this will not lead to a shifting of the starting date of the service period nor of the due date of the subscription fees for the first year.